robnolen/aws-security-workshops/threat-detection-wksp/docs/01-environment-setup.md

 ## Review Current Configurations

 When you launch the first CloudFormation template you'll be prompted with questions regarding whether certain resources are already configured.
-Please verify whether you aleady have the following configured in your account:
+Please verify whether you already have the following configured in your account:

 1. Go to [AWS IAM](https://console.aws.amazon.com/iam/home?region=us-west-2#/roles) and see if you have the following Roles created:
 	![Roles](../images/01-current-roles.png)